Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Pseudo-Nash in Games that Involve Cryptography

 We can use any composable (simulation-based) security cryptographic framework, e.g.,~\cite{DBLP:journals/joc/Canetti00,Canetti_Composable,DBLP:conf/tcc/BackesPW04} but for this exposition, we will focus on Canetti's Universal Composability (UC) framework~\cite{Canetti_Composable} which is the most broadly adopted in the modern literature.

-The model of computation in UC models (the strategies of the) parties as interactive Turing machines (ITMs).
-These are Turing machines---a standard theoretical abstraction of computing devices---with dedicated input and output tapes (corresponding to I/O interface) and communication tapes that can be connected to other ITMs' communication tapes: If two ITMs $\vitm_1$ and $\vitm_2$ have connected (linked) communication tapes, then $\vitm_1$ can write to its communication tape shared with $\vitm_2$ so that $\vitm_2$ can read it and vice versa.
+The model of computation in UC models (the strategies of the) parties as interactive Turing machines (ITMs).\footnote{In UC, the parties are in fact {\em instances} of ITMs, simulated by a single, larger ITM which is the environment.
+For sake of accessibility to the broader computer science and game theory audience, we refer to them as ITMs here.} These are Turing machines---a standard theoretical abstraction of computing devices---with dedicated input and output tapes (corresponding to I/O interface) and communication tapes that can be connected to other ITMs' communication tapes: If two ITMs $\vitm_1$ and $\vitm_2$ have connected (linked) communication tapes, then $\vitm_1$ can write to its communication tape shared with $\vitm_2$ so that $\vitm_2$ can read it and vice versa.

 An interactive protocol among $n$ parties can be described as a vector ${\bf\pi}=(\pi_1,\ldots,\pi_n)$ of $n$ ITM's, where the $i$th ITM, $\pi_i$, describes the (interactive) strategy of the $i$-th party (this can be thought of as a machine that specifies all possible reactions of an agent in an extensive form game).
 For simplicity, we will assume that the $n$ parties' ITMs are not connected to one another; instead, when in the protocol we want to have Party $i$ send a message to Party $j$, we will assume that they are both connected to another ITM (corresponding to a communication channel between them) that is linked to both of them.